rubyocatesc/CSD121-25F/lab5/ai-use-statement.md

-These are the questions I asked ChatGPT and Claude.
+These are the questions I asked ChatGPT.

 Explain what an abstract class is in Java.